- Please read all information in this “info for parents” section carefully as it may be critical for acceptance to the camp.

 Costs & Payment Details

-- Account holder name: Casa Madre Impresa Sociale SRL ETS
+- Account holder name: Casa Madre Impresa Sociale Srl

 - Account holder address: Via Martiri Della Liberta 11 – 15060 Cabella Ligure (AL) – Italia

-- Account holder currency type: Euro (Euro only, no Pounds – if you transfer from the UK, you need to request your bank to transfer in Euro’s)
+- Account holder currency type: Euro (Euro only.
+If you transfer from the UK, you need to request your bank to transfer in Euro’s, or the transaction will fail)

 - Bank Address: Piazza della Vittoria, 7 – 15060 Cabella Ligure AL, Italia